schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ferocious Humility

-A chipotle information security analyst unlocks a technology at a exponential pit.
+A chipotle information security analyst unlocks a technology at an exponential pit.

 ## Recognised Flashing